agnosticd/showroom/README.md

 ## Contents

 - `ocp4_workload_showroom`: Deploys Showroom to OpenShift via the `showroom-single-pod` Helm chart.
 Supports content-only, terminal (Wetty or in-cluster terminal pod), and multi-user modes.
 See `roles/ocp4_workload_showroom/README.adoc`.
-- `showroom`: Installs and runs Showroom on a host using Traefik; optional ACME TLS via ZeroSSL or Let’s Encrypt.
-See `roles/showroom/README.adoc`.

 ## Install